 In line with its high-performance culture, Métier ensures its employees are afforded opportunities for growth and skills development through strategically aligned training and development programmes.
 This includes individual performance development discussions and internal training.
 The interventions ensure that employees operate at the expected optimal level.

 In the past few years, Métier has contributed funds and/or its products to various projects within the greater KwaZulu-Natal area.
-The needs that of many South African communities present daunting challenges and, to this end, the company’s initiatives have been aimed at achieving and sustaining positive social development and upliftment of the communities it operates in.
 Métier realises that the biggest contribution it can make in breaking the poverty cycle is to invest in the education and support of our nation’s children.
 In response to the communities’ needs, Métier has demonstrated commitment through relevant and sustainable community engagement activities with a focus on educational initiatives and early development projects.
-The company’s charitable donations have been aimed at building schools, crèches and orphan villages.
+The company’s charitable donations have been aimed at building schools, crèches and orphan villages

-Sephaku Cement (CEMENT) has adopted a policy that is aligned with international best practice in relation to resettlement and compensation.
-By working in partnership with communities, CEMENT understands the potential impact its operations may have on adjacent communities, and how to manage the related risks.
+SepCem has adopted a policy that ensures complete understanding of the potential impacts its operations may have on adjacent communities, and how to manage the related risks.
 This strategy is supported by a number of management systems dealing with impact assessment, community engagement processes and social investment.
-The main objective for engagement is to develop a mutually beneficial relationship that will enable CEMENT to appropriately deliver on the community expectations while achieving its strategic objectives.
-The two main community expectations identified are employment opportunities and support for enterprise development initiatives.
+The main objective for engagement is to develop a mutually beneficial relationship that will enable the associate to appropriately deliver on the community expectations while achieving its strategic objectives.

 Enterprise and Supplier development programme

-CEMENT has identified job creation and the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
-To this end, CEMENT has developed the Enterprise and Supplier Development programme aimed at mentoring emerging enterprises located in areas it operates in.
-CEMENT provides business opportunities and training to SMMEs through financial and logistical management support.
+SepCem has identified job creation and the development of small, medium and micro enterprises (SMMEs) as important factors in the sustainability of the local economy and community development strategy.
+SepCem provides business opportunities and training to SMMEs through financial and logistical management support.
 The programme encompasses entrepreneurship development initiatives that range from the registration of the enterprises to basic business management skills through training, mentoring and coaching.
 Through this programme, community members effectively create jobs by establishing SMMEs, thereby contributing to the empowerment and alleviation of poverty.